Corruption in Brazil: Legal framework

 To counteract widespread corruption in the private and public sector, Brazil enacted the Clean Company Act 2014 (Law No. 12, 846), which held companies responsible for the corrupt practices of their employees and liable without a finding of fault.
 Bid rigging and fraud are prohibited in public procurement, as well as bribery of Brazilian public officials.
 If found guilty of corruption the companies can be suspended, dissolved or fined.

-In an article done by Global Compliance News, there is stress put on the difference between individuals and legal entities in Brazilian anti-corruption Law.
+An article by Global Compliance News stresses the difference between individuals and legal entities in Brazilian anti-corruption Law.
 Firstly, only individuals can be criminally punished if found guilty of bribery.
-Legal entities (i.e. companies and organizations) are punished through the use of judicial and administrative sanctions.
-During this process, if found guilty legal entities are subject to losing 0.1% to 20% of their gross revenue along with the removal of all public loans, assets, and government subsidies.
+Legal entities (i.e. companies and organizations) are punished with judicial and administrative sanctions.
+If found guilty legal entities are subject to losing 0.1% to 20% of their gross revenue along with the removal of all public loans, assets, and government subsidies.
 Foreign public officials found guilty of corruption are liable to penalties and up to eight years of imprisonment, while at the same time being subject to any punishments placed on legal entities.
 However, in spite of all this, Brazilian legislation does not put a limit on hospitality expenses to officials; although any amount can be considered corrupt.

-Ranking of corruption
+Corruption ranking

 Based on data released by the Superior Electoral Court, the Movement to Combat Electoral Corruption released a balance on October 4, 2007, with the parties that include the largest number of parliamentarians quashed by electoral corruption since 2000.
 The Brazilian Social Democracy Party appeared in third place on the list with 58 cases, behind only the Democrats and the Brazilian Democratic Movement.

 According to analysis released on September 8, 2012, of 317 Brazilian politicians who were barred from running in elections by the Clean Record Act the Brazilian Social Democracy Party has the largest number of barred candidates with 56 party members.